sravani-ambati/GeekBase-tasks/README.md

 TASK-2 : Sign-Up Page (HTML & CSS)
 A responsive sign-up page designed using HTML and CSS.
 This project demonstrates my ability to create user-friendly form layouts.

-🔹 Features:
-✅ User-friendly form design
-✅ Responsive layout with CSS styling
+ Features:User-friendly form design,Responsive layout with CSS styling

 TASK-3: Tower of Hanoi (Web-Based)
 An interactive Tower of Hanoi puzzle built using HTML, CSS, and JavaScript.
 This project visually represents the Tower of Hanoi problem and allows users to interact with it.

-🔹 Features:
-✅ Drag-and-drop functionality for moving disks
-✅ Visual representation of the Tower of Hanoi algorithm
+Features:Drag-and-drop functionality for moving disks,Visual representation of the Tower of Hanoi algorithm

 📄 Resume & ATS Analysis